The Stochastic Steepest Descent Method for Robust Optimization in Banach Spaces: Numerical examples

 \subsubsection{Random coefficient}

-Before conducting our experiments we now describe how we simulate our random coefficient for our numerical experiments.
+Before conducting our experiments we now describe how we simulate our random coefficient for our numerical experiments (excluding Application 1 in Section \ref{subs:app1}).
 We take the particular example of defining it on a two-dimensional domain for simplicity.
 We let $-\triangle$ denote the Laplacian, which on the computational domain $U$ is subject to homogeneous Neumann boundary conditions.
 From this we can define our covariance operator of our random coefficient $\xi$,

-where $\tau \in \mathbb{R}^{+}$ denotes the inverse lengthscale of the random field and $\alpha \in \mathbb{R}^+$ determines the regularity; specifically draws from the random field are H\"older with exponent up to $\alpha-1$ (since spatial dimension $d=2$).
+where $\tau \in \R^{+}$ denotes the inverse lengthscale of the random field and $\alpha \in \R^+$ determines the regularity; specifically draws from the random field are H\"older with exponent up to $\alpha-1$ (since spatial dimension $d=2$).
 From this we note that the eigenvalue problem